kleene-project/docs/building/snapshots.md

  b905ae354338   FreeBSD      latest   5 months ago
 ```

-Note that if the tag already exists, the existing image will be untagged.
+If the tag already exists, the existing image will be untagged.

 After a bit of research we discovered that PostgresSQL needs a specific
 kernel functionalty that is disabled for containers by default.
 This can be
 enabled using jail-parameter `allow.sysvipc`.
 We rebuild using the last vaild
-snapshot from our previous failed build, by modifying our draft Dockerfile:
+snapshot from our previous (failed) build, by modifying our draft Dockerfile:

 ```dockerfile
 FROM PostgreSQL:failed@fb70baa07e6e